-The Epiphone Les Paul Studio gets my top spot on this list.
 You know the Gibson Les Paul is one of the most legendary guitars in history, for just about every style of music.
 Epiphone is owned by Gibson, and builds budget versions of some of Gibson’s most classic guitars.
-The Studio is a stripped-down version of the Les Paul, with all the important stuff minus fancy bindings, inlays and other ornate appointments.
+The Epiphone Les Paul Studio is a stripped-down version of the Les Paul, with all the important stuff minus fancy bindings, inlays and other ornate appointments.

 This makes it more affordable without sacrificing sound.
 This is guitar at home in any genre, from rock to metal to country, blues and jazz.
-That, along with Epiphone quality, is why it got my top spot.
+That, along with Epiphone quality, is why it made this list.

 - Mahogany body with carved top.
 Mahogany is the deep, resonant tonewood that gives the Les Paul its distinctive sound.

 - Two Epiphone Alnico Classic open-coil humbuckers, three-way pickup selector switch, volume and tone control for each pickup.

 - Tune-o-matic bridge with stopbar tailpiece.

-Also Consider: While the Les Paul Studio was previously on this list, but I removed it due to a price increase.
+Also Consider: The Epiphone Les Paul Studio was previously on this list, but I removed it due to a price increase.
 Still, it is a good guitar for the money, as is the Epiphone G-400 PRO is another great guitar that will fit into your price range.
 This is based on the Gibson SG, and features many similar appointments, including covered Alnico Classic humbuckers for that legendary Gibson sound.